Terry Doran: Liverpool

 After leaving school, Doran started working for a car dealership in Warrington, near Liverpool.
 He met Brian Epstein, who was then managing the Epstein family's NEMS record stores, in a Liverpool pub in 1959 and the pair became close friends.
 Beatles historian Mark Lewisohn describes Doran as "a car salesman with a sharp mind and a ready Liverpool wit".
 He met the Beatles in the early 1960s, shortly after Epstein had become the band's manager.

 As a salesman for Hawthorne Motors in Warrington, Doran sold the first car owned by a member of the Beatles – a blue Ford Anglia – to George Harrison, the youngest member of the group.
 In exchange for the reasonable terms offered by Doran, Harrison agreed to pose with his bandmates John Lennon and Paul McCartney, and the car, in an advertisement for Hawthorne.
 The ad appeared in the local Mersey Beat music newspaper in July 1962, at a time when the Beatles' popularity had yet to expand beyond the north of England and the club circuit in Hamburg.
-Doran then supplied the band – who were soon to fire Pete Best as their drummer and probably lose Best's van as their means of transportion to gigs – with an eight-seater Ford Thames van, which NEMS purchased on the group's behalf.
+Doran then supplied the band – who were soon to fire Pete Best as their drummer and probably lose Best's van as their means of transportation to gigs – with an eight-seater Ford Thames van, which NEMS purchased on the group's behalf.